 JCC Camps at Medford is equipped with four age-appropriate pools, each geared for the specific age and swim level of our campers.
-At the JCC Camps at Medford, campers swim twice a day.
-A period of Free Swim and an Instructional Swim Period.
-We are proud to teach our campers to swim using the Lenny Krayzelburg Swim Academy (LKSA).
+At the JCC Camps at Medford, campers swim twice a day; a period of Free Swim and a period of Instructional Swim.
+We are proud to teach our campers to swim using the American Red Cross Learn-to-Swim program.

-The SwimRight® Method includes eight levels of learning.
-At each level, students receive a color coded swim cap to represent their level.
+Red Cross Learn-to-Swim consists of six comprehensive levels that teach campers of all ages and varying abilities to swim skillfully and safely.
+Each level includes training in basic water safety in addition to aquatic and safety skills taught in logical progression.
+Campers receive a color-coded swim cap to represent their assigned swim level.
 We celebrate campers when they progress to the next level.
-The color coded swim caps also designate the areas of the pool the camper is permitted to swim.
+The color-coded swim caps also designate the areas of the pool the camper is permitted to swim.
 Camp provides the caps and they are kept at camp during the summer.

 Our certified instructors are thoroughly trained in the Learn-to-Swim program to ensure all swimmers receive quality swim lessons and continue to improve their confidence.
 Instructors working with campers in the Open Hearts/Open Door program collaborate with advocates to implement accessible swim lessons for all ability levels.

 Evaluations happen three times throughout the summer.
 Campers are evaluated in their first week at camp and placed in small groups based on skill level.
 Returning campers or year-round JCC Katz swim lesson participants are placed based on their most current level.
 Campers are then evaluated mid-way through the summer and at the conclusion of week seven.